raymondngiam/CarND-PID-Control-Project/README.md

 The steering angle controller is set to achieve a constant desired CTE of 0.

 The throttle controller is set to achieve two different desired speeds depending on the current value of CTE.
 The rational is as follows: if the current portion of the track is very curvy, the car will inevitably experience higher CTE relative to a straight portion.
-In that case, it is reasonable to slow down the vehicle.
+In that case, it is reasonable to slow the vehicle down.

 The actual implementation of the throttle controller is as follow: